Higher Tate traces of Chow motives: Motivic splitting patterns

-where $K_p$ denotes the $p$-special closure of $K$.
-Since $X^0_{k_0}$ is isotropic over $K$, it has a rational point over its $p$-special closure $K_p$.
-The $L$-variety $X$ thus has a rational point over $K_p$ and $K_p(X^0_{k_0})$ is purely transcendental over $K_p$, by \cite[Thm.
+Since $X_r$ is isotropic mod $p$ over $K$, it has a rational point over its $p$-special closure $K_p$ and the field extension $K_p((X_r)_{K_p})/K_p$ is purely transcendental \cite[Thm.
 3.10]{KeRe}.
-Therefore, the Tate trace of $M$ is preserved under this extension, and combining with Lemma~\ref{pspecial}, we get that $\Tr(M_{K_p(X^0_{k_0})})=T_{K_p(X^0_{k_0})}$.
-In particular, $T$ belongs to the splitting pattern of $M_{F(X^0_{k_0})}$.
-We get by induction a field extension $E/F(X^0_{k_0})$ appearing in a splitting tower of $M_{F(X^0_{k_0})}$ such that $T_E$ is isomorphic to the Tate trace of $M_E$.
-Completing this tower of extensions with $F(X^0_{k_0})/F$, $E$ belongs to a splitting tower of $M$ as well. \end{proof}
+Therefore, the Tate trace of $M$ is preserved under this extension, and combining with Lemma~\ref{pspecial}, we get that $\Tr(M_{K_p((X_r)_{K_p})})=T_{K_p((X_r)_{K_p})}$.
+In particular, $T$ belongs to the splitting pattern of $M_{F(X_r)}$.
+We get by induction a field extension $E/F(X_r)$ appearing in a splitting tower of $M_{F(X_r)}$ such that $T_E$ is isomorphic to the Tate trace of $M_E$.
+Completing this tower of extensions with $F(X_r)/F$, $E$ belongs to a splitting tower of $M$ as well. \end{proof}